dominicstop/react-native-ios-context-menu/README.md

 <br>

 ## 4 Examples
 Check out the [examples](https://github.com/dominicstop/react-native-ios-context-menu/tree/master/example) directory.
 The example app contains a bunch of demos that showcases the different `ContextMenuView` configurations, props and events you can use.
+The [assets](https://github.com/dominicstop/react-native-ios-context-menu/tree/master/assets) directory contains gifs and screenshots for every example/test demoed in the example app.

 1. Clone the repository: `git clone https://github.com/dominicstop/react-native-ios-context-menu.git`
 2. `cd react-native-ios-context-menu && yarn bootstrap`
 3. Go to the `react-native-ios-context-menu/example` directory and run `yarn ios` to build/launch the example app in the iOS simulator.